NATIONAL HARD CANDY DAY

 A favorite of young and old alike, National Hard Candy Day on December 19th, recognizes the sweet tooth in all of us.

 Most hard candies are 100% sugar with flavoring and colors added.
 To achieve a hard candy, confectioners boil a sugar syrup to 320 degrees Fahrenheit.
 Once the temperature is reached, the hot, pliable sugar is poured into molds or rolled and folded into shapes and left to cool.
-Once cool, the solid sugar becomes hardened and brittle.
+Once cool, solid sugar becomes hardened and brittle.

 The first hard candies, such as lemon drops and peppermints, were likely prescribed as a remedy for stomach ailments.